wasiflatifhussain/bookswap-microservices-based-marketplace-for-readers/swap-service/README.md

 ### 2. Accept Swap

-- Triggered by the responder when they accept an offer
+- Triggered by the responder when they accept an offer.
-- Implementation sequence:
+- Implementation sequence (reflects actual code in `SwapService.acceptSwapRequest`):
-    1. Calls Catalog Service /books/trade to mark both books as SWAPPED
-        - Catalog Service then publishes to Kafka so the Email Service can notify both users
+    1. Acquire a DB lock on the swap row using a `FOR UPDATE` read (`findBySwapIdForUpdate`) to prevent concurrent modifications.
+    2. Verify the request's `responderUserId` matches the swap row; reject otherwise.
+    3. Call Catalog Service to confirm the trade (`confirmSwap(requesterBookId, responderBookId)`) and block up to 10s for a Boolean response.
+Failure to confirm causes the operation to abort.
-    2. Calls Wallet Service /confirm for both users to finalize the fund transfer
+    4. Call Wallet Service to confirm the previously reserved amounts for both users:
-    3. Publishes SWAP_ACCEPTED and SWAP_COMPLETED events to Kafka for notifications
+        - Confirm for the requester via `confirmSwapSuccessForRequester(...)`
+        - Confirm for the responder via `confirmSwapSuccessForResponder(...)`
+        - Each call is blocked up to 10s and validated by checking the returned message contains `"confirmed"` ( case-insensitive).
+          Failures abort the operation.
-    4. Rejects all other pending swaps for the same responder_book_id:
+    5. Cancel all other pending swaps that target the same responder book:
-        - Calls Wallet Service /release for each rejected requester
-        - Calls Catalog Service to change those requester books back to AVAILABLE
-        - Publishes SWAP_REJECTED events to Kafka for Notification Service
+        - For each pending swap, call Wallet Service `release` for the requester (idempotent by `(userId, swapId)`), call Catalog Service to unreserve the requester book (set back to AVAILABLE), delete the swap row, and publish a cancellation event for notifications.
+    6. Delete the accepted swap row from the Swap DB (the service deletes the row instead of updating it to ACCEPTED/COMPLETED).
+    7. Publish a `SWAP_COMPLETED` (outbox) event so downstream notification/email services can notify both parties.

+- Transactional and error handling notes:
+    - The method is annotated with `@Transactional` for local DB operations, and the service uses pessimistic locking for safety.
+    - External calls (Catalog / Wallet) are not covered by the DB transaction.
+The implementation performs best-effort and explicit checks; failures throw exceptions and are propagated.
+    - Timeouts used in code: Catalog and Wallet confirmation calls block with a 10-second timeout.
+    - Wallet and Catalog operations are assumed idempotent; Wallet operations are idempotent by `(userId, swapId)` per service contract.
+    - The service relies on outbox events for reliable notification publishing after the DB changes.

 ### 3. Reject Swap

 - Triggered by the responder to decline an offer
 - Implementation sequence:
-    1. Calls Wallet Service /release to free the requester's reserved funds
+    1. Calls Wallet Service `/release` to free the requester's reserved funds
     2. Calls Catalog Service to set the requester's book back to AVAILABLE
-    3. Publishes SWAP_REJECTED to Kafka for Notification Service
+    3. Publishes `SWAP_REJECTED` to Kafka for Notification Service

 ### 4. Cancel Swap

 - Triggered by the requester to withdraw a pending offer
-- Implementation sequence:
+- Implementation sequence (matches actual implementation):
+    1. Acquire a DB lock on the swap row using `findBySwapIdForUpdate` to ensure no concurrent modifications.
+    2. State guard: only allow cancel when swap status is `PENDING`.
+    3. If a requesterUserId is provided in the request, validate it matches the swap row; only the requester may cancel.
-    1. Calls Catalog Service to set their book back to AVAILABLE
+    4. Call Catalog Service to set their book back to AVAILABLE (best-effort, idempotent).
-    2. Calls Wallet Service /release to restore the reserved balance
+    5. Call Wallet Service `/release` to restore the reserved balance (best-effort, idempotent by userId+swapId).
-    3. Publishes SWAP_CANCELED to Kafka for Notification Service
+    6. Delete the swap row from the DB (hard delete) and publish a `SWAP_CANCELED` event to Kafka (outbox) for notifications.

 ---